Quasi-static limit for the asymmetric simple exclusion: Logarithmic Sobolev inequalities

-The second term on the RHS of \eqref{eq:5} can be written and bounded by the log-Sobolev inequality for the dynamics where in each site particles are created and destroyed with intensities $\rho$ and $1-\rho$.
-Since this is a product dynamics, the log-Sobolev constant is uniform in $k$.
-This gives
+\begin{proof} As the reference measures $\nu_\rho$ are equivalent for $0<\rho<1$, without loss of generality we can fix $\rho=1/2$ and thus $\nu_\rho\equiv2^{-k}$.
+Consider the log-Sobolev inequality for the dynamics where particles are created and destroyed at each site with intensity $1/2$.
+Since this is a product dynamics, the log-Sobolev constant is uniform in $k$: